jpogue2/250-lab-03/README.md

 Answer for Question 3:

 Our mail server doesn't use the PUT method, which is used to update the resources currently held on the server.
-This method could potentially be used for edit functionality, where a user could edit the content of their email after sending it.
+This method could potentially be used for edit functionality, where a user could edit the content of their email after "sending" it.
 It could also allow for a primitive version of "forwarding", where the user could edit the "recipients" list of an email to include an additional recipient.

 Answer for Question 4: